-Childline is here to help as many young people as possible with their worries and concerns.
-Things in your life change a lot as you get older, and that means that the kind of support you need can change as well.
+Things in your life change a lot as you get older, and your rights change when you turn 18 as well.
+All of this can mean that the kind of support you need is different as you get older.

-Changing the type of support you’re used to can be really difficult.
+Changing where you get support can be difficult.
 It can take time to build trust with new people and new communities.